How we do it

 How likely is it that you would recommend us to your friends?

-First, you’ll select five to seven survey questions to test for— matters that address your particular performance priorities.
-Then, throughout each reporting period we randomly draw a portion of your everyday member transactions to sample.
-Each selected member’s name/address is printed on a specially designed, quick-response form.
-These all show your CU’s logo, along with the employee, branch, and transaction date.
+First, you’ll select five to seven survey questions to test for — matters that address your channel particular performance priorities.
+Then, we randomly draw a portion of your everyday member transactions/interactions to sample.
+The survey includes the credit union’s color logo and other customized graphics to fit within the credit union’s branding guidelines.